 THIRD PARTY LINKS

-Personal data, or personal information, means any information about an individual from which that person can be identified.
+Personal data, or personal information, is any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).

-We may collect, use, store and transfer different kinds of personal data about you, including ‘Special Category’ Personal Data, as follows:
+We collect, use, store and transfer different kinds of personal data about you, including ‘Special Category’ Personal Data, as follows:

-Identity Data includes name and title.
+- Identity Data includes name and title.

-Contact Data includes address, email address and telephone numbers.
+- Contact Data includes address, email address and telephone numbers.

-Usage Data includes information about how you use and how your browser interacts with our website.
+- Usage Data includes information about how you use and how your browser interacts with our website.

 - Marketing and Communications Data includes your preferences in receiving marketing and communications.

 We may also collect, use and share Aggregated Data such as statistical or demographic data, including about browsing actions and patterns, for any purpose, including system administration.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.